Short Stay ‘C’ Visas

 Short stay visas generally cannot be extended in Ireland except in the event of highly unusual circumstances.
 To stay in the country for longer than ninety days, you must apply for a separate visa intended for long stays.
 While you apply for a new visa you may need to leave the country while you wait for it to be approved.
 Do not overstay the terms of your short-stay visa as this could negatively affect your chances at obtaining future visas, both to Ireland and elsewhere.

 Visa refusals are typically due to false or misleading information, incomplete visa applications, or incomplete supporting documents.
 Immigration officers will be looking to see that your documentation properly supports your reason for visiting Ireland and that you meet all eligibility requirements for the visa.
 If your visa has been denied, you may be able to appeal the decision or apply again.
-Contact Total Law for assistance by using the online contact form or call (+353) 061 518 025 to get in touch with our team of qualified immigration lawyers.
+Contact Total Law for assistance by using the online contact form or call (+353) 061 518 025 to get in touch with our team of qualified immigration team.

 Typically you will require a separate Irish visa, such as a transit visa.
 However, if you plan to leave the port of travel at any point in your journey, then you will need a Short Stay Visa.